Aylesbury

 Aylesbury was awarded Garden Town status in 2017.
+In 2021 it had a population of 63,273.
 The housing target for the town is set to grow with 16,000 homes set to be built by 2033.

+Etymology

+The town name is of Old English origin.
+It is first recorded in the form Æglesburg in the Anglo-Saxon Chronicle, a text which took its present form in the later ninth century.
+The word Ægles is a personal name in the genitive case, meaning "Ægel's" and burg means "fortification".
+Thus the name once meant "Fort of Ægel" — though who Ægel was is not recorded.
+Nineteenth-century speculation that the name contained the Welsh word eglwys meaning "a church" (from Latin ecclesia) has been discredited.

 History

-The town name is of Old English origin.
-Its first recorded name Æglesburgh is thought to mean "Fort of Ægel", though who Ægel was is not recorded.
-It is also possible that Ægeles-burh, the settlement's Saxon name, means "church-burgh", from the Welsh word eglwys meaning "a church" (<Latin ecclesia).

-Excavations in the town centre in 1985 found an Iron Age hill fort dating from the early 4th century BC.
-Aylesbury was one of the strongholds of the ancient Britons, from whom it was taken in the year 571 by Cutwulph, brother of Ceawlin, King of the West Saxons; and had a fortress or castle "of some importance, from which circumstance probably it derives its Saxon appellation".
+Excavations in the town centre in 1985 found an Iron Age hill fort dating from the early 4th century BCE.

-Aylesbury was a major market town in Anglo-Saxon times, the burial place of Saint Osgyth, whose shrine attracted pilgrims.
-The Early English parish church of St. Mary (which has many later additions) has a crypt beneath.
-Once thought to be Anglo-Saxon, it is now recognised as being of the same period as the medieval chapel above.
-At the Norman conquest, the king took the manor of Aylesbury for himself, and it is listed as a royal manor in the Domesday Book, 1086.
+The Anglo-Saxon Chronicle portrays Aylesbury as being captured from the Britons by one Cuthwulf following the Battle of Bedcanford; the historicity of this event is doubtful, but the portrayal at least indicates that in the early Middle Ages the settlement was thought to be of some strategic importance.
+During the early medieval period, Aylesbury became a major market town, the burial place of Saint Osgyth, whose shrine attracted pilgrims.
+Aylesbury was a royal manor with eight attached hundreds in 1086, and some historians have supposed that it was already a royal manor before the Norman conquest.
 Some lands here were granted by William the Conqueror to citizens upon the tenure that the owners should provide straw for the monarch's bed, sweet herbs for his chamber and two green geese and three eels for his table, whenever he should visit Aylesbury.

+The town includes an Early English parish church, St. Mary the Virgin's (which has many later additions).

 In 1450, a religious institution called the Guild of St Mary was founded in Aylesbury by John Kemp, Archbishop of York.
 Known popularly as the Guild of Our Lady it became a meeting place for local dignitaries and a hotbed of political intrigue.
 The guild was influential in the outcome of the Wars of the Roses.
 Its premises at the Chantry in Church Street, Aylesbury, are still there, though today the site is used mainly for retail.